Part IV · The Civilizational Scale · How should civilizations evolve?

 The conditions required for wisdom’s growth are being systematically eroded in the age of intelligence.

 Scholium: These conditions are: slow thinking, failure, boredom, and tolerance of uncertainty (Postulate 6).
 Wisdom does not grow in comfort.
 It requires slowness, but algorithms reward instant reaction.
 It requires failure, but AI can help you avoid most discomfort.
 It requires boredom, but screens fill every second of blankness.
-It requires patience with uncertainty, but search engines make you believe every question has an answer.
+It requires patience with uncertainty, but search and generative systems train you to expect an answer at once.

 E-Int.3 says the supply of wisdom grows at near-zero rate.
 E-Int.6 goes further: the very soil in which wisdom grows is eroding.
 These are not the same claim: the former says “growth is slow”; the latter says “even the conditions for growth are disappearing.”
 If a society systematically eliminates space for slow thinking, failure, boredom, and uncertainty, it is systematically eliminating the possibility of wisdom’s growth, no matter how “intelligent” it becomes.